drush-ops/drush/commands/make/README.txt

 Drush make also comes with testing capabilities, designed to test drush make itself.
 Writing a new test is extremely simple.
 The process is as follows:

 1. Figure out what you want to test.
 Write a makefile that will test this out.
 You can refer to existing test makefiles for examples.
+These are located in `DRUSH/tests/makefiles`.
 2. Drush make your makefile, and use the --md5 option.
 You may also use other options, but be sure to take note of which ones for step 4.
 3. Verify that the result you got was in fact what you expected.
 If so, continue.
 If not, tweak it and re-run step 2 until it's what you expected.
-4. Using the md5 hash that was spit out from step 2, make a new entry in the tests array in drush_make.test.inc, following the example below.
+4. Using the md5 hash that was spit out from step 2, make a new entry in the tests clase (DRUSH/tests/makeTest.php), following the example below.
     'machine-readable-name' => array(
       'name'     => 'Human readable name',
       'makefile' => 'tests/yourtest.make',